h2oai/tutorials/DriverlessAI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 ![projects-all-models-selected](assets/projects-all-models-selected.jpg)

 8\.
-Select Exp 1, 3 and 4 to compare by clicking on the select box to the left of each model, and then on **Compare 3 Items**:
+Select Exp 1, 2 and 3 to compare by clicking on the select box to the left of each model, and then on **Compare 3 Items**:

 ![project-select-models-to-compare](assets/project-select-models-to-compare.jpg)